Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Metrics of Notebooks

 Script-based metrics include seven basic metrics, three complexity metrics, four Halstead metrics and three readability metrics as introduced in \tabref{features}.
 Some metrics that require further explanation will be mentioned here:

-\begin{itemize} \item \textbf{Basic metrics}: Basic metrics that are usually considered in most related articles are: the number of lines of code, number of blank lines of code, number of comment lines of code, number of comment words, number of statements, number of parameters and number of user-defined function~\cite{buse2009learning,dorn2012general,kasto2013measuring,scalabrino2019automatically}. \item \textbf{Halstead metrics}: Halstead metrics were employed by Parker and Becker~\cite{parker2003measuring} for the first time, to measure and compare the effectiveness of students' solutions of two different code writing assessments based on the premise that the metrics can be seen as a measure of work done.
-Kasto~\cite{kasto2013measuring} introduced 4 of Halstead's metrics as imperative metrics, which are: the number of operands, number of operators, number of unique operands and number of unique operators. \item \textbf{Cyclomatic Complexity}: Cyclomatic complexity assigns a number for code complexity based on the code graph.
-It was first used by Mathias~\cite{mathias1999role} in order to examine the underlying nature of code designed to study the process of program comprehension. \item \textbf{KLCID}: Kind of Line of Code Identifier Density (KLCID)~\cite{klemola2003cognitive} is one of the complexity metrics that analyzes the cognitive complexity of program comprehension tasks.
-The KLCID is calculated by counting the lines of conceptually unique code and calculating the density of identifiers.
-The KLCID computation involves transforming code into a format where lines with similar structures are identified.
-Unique lines with identifiers are counted, reflecting distinct patterns.
-KLCID is obtained by dividing the number of identifiers (such as variables, function names, or constants) by total lines, aiming to assess cognitive complexity.
-It recognizes that lines with more identifiers are harder to understand, emphasizing comprehension challenges posed by dense identifier usage in code segments. \end{itemize}
+\begin{itemize} \item \textbf{Basic metrics}: The number of lines of code, number of blank lines of code, number of comment lines of code, number of comment words, number of statements, number of parameters, and number of user-defined functions.

+\item \textbf{Halstead Metrics}: Halstead metrics were first employed by Parker and Becker~\cite{parker2003measuring} to measure and compare the effectiveness of students' solutions in two different coding assessments, based on the premise that these metrics can be viewed as indicators of work done.
+Kasto~\cite{kasto2013measuring} later identified four of Halstead's metrics as imperative metrics: the number of operands (the total count of variables and constants in the code), the number of operators (the total count of actions performed by the code, such as arithmetic operations and control flow statements), the number of unique operands (the count of distinct variables and constants), and the number of unique operators (the count of distinct actions represented in the code).

+\item \textbf{Cyclomatic Complexity}: Cyclomatic Complexity assigns a numerical value to code complexity based on the code's control flow graph.
+It was first utilized by Mathias~\cite{mathias1999role} to investigate the underlying nature of code designed for studying the process of program comprehension.

+\item \textbf{KLCID}: The Kind of Line of Code Identifier Density (KLCID)~\cite{klemola2003cognitive} is a complexity metric that analyzes the cognitive complexity associated with program comprehension tasks.
+The KLCID is calculated by counting the lines of conceptually unique code and determining the density of identifiers.
+The computation of KLCID involves transforming code into a format that identifies lines with similar structures.
+Unique lines containing identifiers are counted, reflecting distinct patterns in the code.
+KLCID is obtained by dividing the number of identifiers (such as variables, function names, or constants) by the total number of lines, thereby assessing cognitive complexity.
+This metric recognizes that lines with a higher density of identifiers are more challenging to understand, highlighting the comprehension difficulties posed by the use of dense identifiers in code segments.